FLATLAY/flatlayWiki/creator-user-story.md

 With a click on the "Flatlay" logo, ![11](/uploads/11.png "11") the left panel has appeared.
 There are these tabs in the left panel:
+Invite campaigns, open campaigns, dscover, messages

 **Invite campaigns**:
-Every campaign that Merchant user has invited creative user, appears here.
+Every campaign that *Merchant* user has invited *Creator* user, appears here.
-The creative user can *approve* or *reject* that campaign, if  user approves campaign, it will join the campaign and then it can send a photo to that campaign.
+The *Creator* user can *approve* or *reject* that campaign, if  user approves campaign, it will join the campaign and then it can send a photo to that campaign.
-W hen the Merchant creates a campaign, it defines what is the purpose of the campaign, and then invites the creative users to join to the campaign and ask them to send  photos according to the purpose.
+When the *Merchant* creates a campaign, it defines what is the purpose of the campaign, and then invites the *Creator* users to join to the campaign and ask them to send  photos according to the purpose.
-If creative user *approve* the campaign then it can add contenet to campaign.
-Merchant user invites a creative user to a special campaign the creative user approve and send a photo to the campaign, so the campaign has the photo as the content of the campaign.
+If *Creator* user *approve* the campaign then it can add contenet to campaign.
+So the campaign has the photo as the content of the campaign.

 ![Screenshot 166](/uploads/screenshot-166.png "Screenshot 166")

-Immediately after the "*creative user*" approved or rejected the campaign, rsvp property will be set "true or false". [rsvp: true/fase]
+Immediately after the *Creator* user approved or rejected the campaign, rsvp property will be set "true or false". [rsvp: true/fase]

 ![Screenshot 173](/uploads/screenshot-173.png "Screenshot 173") ![Screenshot 174](/uploads/screenshot-174.png "Screenshot 174")

 **Open campaigns**:
 *Creator applys for an open campaign*
-A Merchant can create a public campaign called "Open campaign"  and every creative user can see those campaigns.
+A *Merchant* can create a public campaign called "**Open campaign**"  and every *Creator* user can see those campaigns.
-Merchant sees users who have applied for its campaign (campaigns who has applied relation with users with value pending) Merchant can approve or reject an application which turns the properties to: campaign *[approval:approve]* or campaign *[approval:reject]*
+Merchant sees users who have applied for its campaign (the creator that has applied to the campaign, have a property with "**pending**" value on the *relation* entity)
+Merchant can approve or reject an application which turns the properties to: campaign *[approval:approve]* or campaign *[approval:reject]*

 ![Screenshot 168](/uploads/screenshot-168.png "Screenshot 168")

 **Discover**:
 Those users and Flatlays  that are..